yoharol/yoharol.github.io/_posts/2017-07-22-Learn python in Y years.md

         # A property is just like a getter.
         # It turns the method age() into an read-only attribute
-        # of the same name.
+        # setter and deleter is defined based on this
         @property
         def age(self):
             return self._age

-        # This allows the property to be set
+        # This allows the property to be set,
         @age.setter
         def age(self, age):
             self._age = age